jbouquiaux/Lumabi_JOSS/paper.md

 # Statement of need

 The study of defect-induced luminescence in materials is crucial for understanding and designing materials with specific optical properties.
-However, the computational workflow required to accurately predict these properties is complex and involves ground-state calculations, phonon computations, pre- and post-processing.
+However, the computational workflow required to accurately predict these properties is complex and involves ground and excited-state calculations, phonon computations, pre- and post-processing.

 Therefore, a number of software packages have been developed to manage the pre- or post-processing of defect calculations [@naik2018coffee;@pean2017presentation;@goyal2017computational;@broberg2018pycdt;@kumagai2021insights;@neilson2022defap;@arrigoni2021spinney;@shen2024pymatgen].
 The few that focus on luminescent properties [@Kavanagh2024;@turiansky2021nonrad;@cavignac2024] are all interfaced with the commercial software VASP [@kresse1996efficiency], and only provide the post-processing part of DFT computations following the formalism proposed by Alkauskas et al. [@alkauskas2014].
 To our knowledge, the generation of defect phonon modes in large supercells following an embedding of the interatomic force constants is currently not available.